yunzhi-teng/CNSLAM/README.md

 2. Tslam---Toy Slam
 3. image_rectification and epipolar geometry
 4. QR_decompose
+5. Stereo match
+6. triangulate
 benchmark
 See **[Wiki](https://github.com/yunzhi-teng/CNSLAM/wiki)** for more information
 ## Result
 See **[Wiki](https://github.com/yunzhi-teng/CNSLAM/wiki)** for each module's result
 ## to do
 - Implement 3D vision related algorithms independently.
-Only use linear algebra library.
 - 3D vision System
 ## Dataset used
 See **[Dataset used](https://github.com/yunzhi-teng/CNSLAM/wiki/Dataset-related)**  for more information